tromp/tromp.github.io/_posts/2024-04-15-gaming-the-coordinates.md

 As it turns out, not only can one do so, but (up to symmetry) the game is unique and has no intermediate passes!

-That makes it quite natural to use the 19 successive positions in that game as coordinates to mark the successive lines of the Go board.
-If we furthermore vertically flip the triangles of the vertical coordinates as shown above, then x and y coordinates nicely align into a slanted 2x3 grid, as shown with tengen coordinates
+That makes it quite natural to use the 19 successive positions in that game as coordinates to mark the successive vertical lines of the Go board.
+We similarly mark successive horizontal lines of the Go board, except for flipping the triangles upside-down, so that x and y coordinates nicely align into a slanted 2x3 grid, as shown for example with tengen coordinates

 <svg width="154" height="80" viewbox = "0
 0 154 80" xmlns="http://www.w3.org/2000/svg">